elibs/ebash/readme.md

 file they’re defined in.
 Don’t be afraid to poke around and see if there’s anything else that can help you.

-- Convert arrays, associative arrays, and packs into json (`efuncs.sh`)
+- Convert arrays, associative arrays, and packs into json (`json.sh`)
 - Create and maintain ubuntu 12.04-based chroot environments (`chroot.sh`)
 - Assert statements to blow up if a condition you expect isn’t true (`efuncs.sh`)